Iona Free-mo Module

 warehouses stood across from it.
 The rural road leading to this site is called "Iona Ave" - and the name stuck.

 The Iona module is 48" long, single straight main track, with two industry spurs.
 Although the module

-does not have signals, it does include both current and optical detection for the Modular Signal System
+does not have trackside signals, it does include both current and optical detection for the

-that NorCalF uses to animate trackside signals.
-All the strutures have working lights, mostly LEDs
+Modular Signal System that NorCalF uses to animate trackside signals.
+All the structures have working

-but some incandescents too.
-A power switch below decks turns them on/off.
+lights, mostly LEDs but some incandescents too.
+A toggle switch below decks turns them on/off.

 Note: Many photos were taken by others - if you see one of your photos here,